davidve0206/ETF-Website/README.md

 * Scikit-learn for k-means clustering
 * Plotly to generate interactive graphs for the webpage
 * Django-bootstrap to simplify some formating required for the user interface

-* Etfutils, a self-created package to contain all the functions required for the etf functionalities
+Moreover, I created a package, Etfutils, to contain all the custom functions: the creation of the DataBase tables with stock information, the risk-rating assignation and the clustering model.

-Finally, I used a Jupyter Notebook to perform the initial analysis required for the ETFs, which is kept in the Etfutils package for reference.
+Finally, I used a Jupyter Notebook to perform the initial analysis required for the ETFs, which is kept in the Etfutils package solely for reference.